 2013 marks Ralph Larsen's 75th anniversary living at the little orchard on Orchard Drive.
 Once 20 acres, the place is down to about one acre now, but Ralph still runs it like a far,.
 Comdined with about three acres of borrowed and leased land, 3 Squares Produce Farms, formerly Larsen Farms, is still a going concern.
 The short book we've been writing this past off season about the Bountiful homestead from 1938 to present is now available.
 Below is a link to a free electronic, pdf version.
 Below that is a link to the publisher's website where an inexpensive hard copy version is available.

-Email: email@example.com to purchase and arrange pick up.
+Email: firstname.lastname@example.org , for more information, or to purchase and arrange pick up.